-The control sample ESR1_ETD exhibited the highest MMPBSA value among all compounds (Figure 10), while ESR1_6GR showed a higher value compared to ESR1_ADP.
-Higher MMPBSA values typically indicate more negative binding energy, suggesting greater complex stability.
-The MMPBSA calculation combined gas phase energy, free solvation energy, and solute entropy configuration contributions.
-Values closer to positive indicate stronger and more stable binding energy (Aldeghi et al., 2017).

 YASARA analysis revealed three distinct types of hydrogen bond measurements: solute hydrogen bonds (Figure 11a), solute-solvent hydrogen bonds (Figure 11b), and ligand binding energy (Figure 12).
-The results showed that when test compounds 6GR and ADP formed complexes with ESR1, they exhibited fewer solute hydrogen bonds compared to ESR1 alone.
-In contrast, the control complex ESR1_ETD demonstrated higher solute hydrogen bond formation than other tested samples.
+The results showed that when the test compounds 6GR and ADP formed complexes with ESR1, they exhibited fewer solute hydrogen bonds compared to ESR1 alone.
+In contrast, the control complex ESR1_ETD demonstrated higher solute hydrogen bond formation than the other tested samples.
 Within cell buffer environments, this pattern reversed, with the ESR1_ADP complex showing the highest values.
 A reciprocal relationship exists between solute hydrogen bonds and solute-solvent hydrogen bonds over time.
-Samples with higher solute-solvent hydrogen bond counts tend to display increased hydrophilic properties, and greater protein-solvent interaction correlates with enhanced solvent accessibility.
-The binding energy assessment revealed that the ESR1_ADP complex established the strongest ligand-protein interaction, forming 5 hydrogen bonds, while ESR1_6GR formed 4 bonds - one more than the ESR1_ETD control complex.
-A higher number of hydrogen bonds between ligand and protein typically enhances affinity and reduces binding energy .
 For all three complexes, the average hydrogen bond energy measurements ranged from 6 to 25 kJ/mol.
+Samples with higher solute-solvent hydrogen bond counts tend to display increased hydrophilic properties, and greater protein-solvent interactions correlate with enhanced solvent accessibility.
+The binding energy assessment revealed that the ESR1_ADP complex established the strongest ligand-protein interaction, forming five hydrogen bonds, while ESR1_6GR formed four bonds—one more than the ESR1_ETD control complex.
+A higher number of hydrogen bonds between ligand and protein typically enhances affinity and reduces binding energy (Trott & Olson, 2010).

+Figure 11(a): Stability of the Protein-Ligand Complex.
+The number of internal hydrogen bonds within the ESR1 protein complex and its ligands ETD, 6GR, ADP, indicating the stability of interactions in the binding pocket. (b): Role of the Solvent.
+The number of hydrogen bonds between the ESR1-ligand complex and the solvent, illustrating the ligand's adaptation to the aqueous environment for its biological function.

+Figure 12.
+Analysis of Hydrogen Bond Energy Between the Protein Complex and Its Ligand during a 10 ns simulation.
+The plot shows the energy contribution of specific hydrogen bonds (HB1E, HB2E, HB3E, HB4E, HB5E) for each complex.
+Higher energy values indicate stronger hydrogen bonding interactions, which contribute to the overall stability of the protein-ligand complexes.

-SASA (Solvent Accessible Surface Area) represents the surface area of a protein that is exposed and available for interaction with surrounding solvent molecules (Miller et al., 1987).
+SASA (Solvent Accessible Surface Area) represents the surface area of a protein that is exposed and available for interaction with surrounding solvent molecules.
 This measurement provides valuable insights into conformational changes, protein-ligand interactions, and protein-protein interactions.
-SASA is a key factor in understanding protein stability and folding/unfolding processes, and it is determined by measuring the area accessible to a hypothetical solvent sphere in van der Waals contact with the molecular surface.
+SASA is a key factor in understanding protein stability and folding/unfolding processes, and it is determined by measuring the area accessible to a hypothetical solvent sphere in van der Waals contact with the molecular surface (Pal et al., 2022).
 Higher SASA values typically indicate that a protein structure has expanded.
-When analyzing activator compounds, researchers expect to observe low SASA value fluctuations during simulation, as this indicates that the complex remains stable without significant conformational changes like unfolding .
-Our analysis revealed that among all tested complexes, only ESR1_6GR showed an average SASA value lower than unbound ESR1.
-Furthermore, ESR1_ADP displayed the highest average SASA value, which aligned with its hydrogen bonding patterns as illustrated in Figure 13.
+When analysing activator compounds, expected to observe low SASA value fluctuations during simulation, as this suggests that the complex remains stable without significant conformational changes.
+(Bagewadi et al., 2023) Our analysis revealed that, among all tested complexes, only ESR1_6GR showed an average SASA value lower than control ESR1_ETD.
+Furthermore, ESR1_ADP displayed the highest average SASA value, which aligned with its hydrogen bonding patterns, as illustrated in Figure 13.

+Figure 13.
+Solvent Accessible Surface Area (SASA) Measurements for Control Molecules Complexes and Biocompound Molecular Complexes.

-Figure 14, all four samples show an increasing RMSD trend with fluctuations.
-ESR1_ADP is the only sample that peaks above 3 Å, though its average remains below 2.5 Å. These results align with Hbond and SASA analyses, indicating minimal structural changes in both test compounds and control.
+In Figure 14, all four samples show an increasing RMSD trend with fluctuations.
+ESR1_ADP is the only sample that peaks above 3 Å, though its average remains below 2.5 Å. These results align with the H-bond and SASA analyses, indicating minimal structural changes in both the test compounds and the control.